-As the name might suggest, permeable paving is a type of paving that allows rainwater to seep through to the ground below.
-Fresh, clean water soaks back into aquifers and groundwater supplies having been filtered as it passes through.
-An environmentally responsible choice, permeable paving stops the rainwater from draining off into stormwater drains or onto your neighbour’s properties.
+Because, like the name suggests, permeable pavers are made from a particular type of stone that allows fresh, clean water to drain through them and flow into aquifers and groundwater supplies.
+As such, permeable pavers stop the rainwater from draining off into stormwater drains or onto your neighbour’s properties.

 Permeable paving is made from porous stones.
-This means that when it rains, instead of the water pooling on top of or running off them, it seeps into the stone is and drains into the ground.
-The water percolates, such as it would in a coffee pot, through the paving to a cleansing layer of gravel.
-The gravel then acts as a natural filter, clearing the water of pollutants.
+This means that when it rains, instead of the water pooling on top of your pavers or running off them, it seeps into the stone is and drains into the ground.
+The water percolates, such as it would in a coffee pot, through the paving into a layer of gravel that acts as a natural filter, cleansing the water of any pollutants.

-Permeable paving works by handling rainwater and reducing the pressure on ageing, overloaded drainage systems.
-It does this in two ways, either by helping rainwater to disperse quickly into the ground or by holding onto it and letting it seep out gradually.
+The main function of permeable paving is to reduce the pressure on ageing and overloaded drainage systems by handling rainwater in one of two ways: either by dispersing it quickly into the ground or by holding onto it and letting it seep out gradually.

-During periods of dry weather, heavy metals, hydrocarbons, oil, rubber, fertilisers, pesticides, detergents and other pollutants build up on your pavers.
+During long-spells of dry weather, pollutants such as heavy metals, hydrocarbons, oil, rubber, fertilisers, pesticides and detergents build up on your pavers.
 When it rains, these pollutants end up being washed downstream into rivers and drainage systems where they cause damage to wildlife habitats.
-During heavy downpours the speed this might occur can be quite rapid, causing flash flooding, erosion and great levels of damage to property and the environment.
-When permeable paving is installed, the amount of pollutants entering the water cycle and the amount of water is minimised.
+During heavy downpours the speed at which these pollutants get washed off can be quite rapid, causing flash flooding, erosion and great levels of damage to property and the environment.
+When permeable paving is installed, the amount of water and pollutants entering the water cycle is minimised.

-If you’re about to embark on a driveway, patio or any other paved surface and you want to do it the most environmentally sensitive way, talk to us about natural stone paving.
+So if you are about to start a driveway, patio or any other paved surface project and want to invest in the most environmentally sensitive material, talk to us about natural stone paving options.

 - Reduce overall irrigation demand

-By allowing water to seep into the ground, the direct and surrounding areas will need much less man-produced irrigation.
-This will save you money and reduce the amount of water used for your everyday irrigation needs.
+By allowing water to seep into the ground, the direct and surrounding areas need much less man-produced irrigation.
+Doing this will help you save money and reduce your daily water usage for irrigation purposes.

 - Reduce local ambient temperature

-Permeable surfaces that are light in colour help to reflect the sun and heat and reduce the local ambient temperature.
-This improves the health of your surrounding vegetation and improves air quality.
+Light coloured permeable stones reflect the sun’s rays, thus deflecting the heat and reducing the local ambient temperature.
+This helps improve the health of your surrounding vegetation and air quality.

 - Control erosion

-In areas with loose soil and heavy rain, permeable paving can be used to retain soil and prevent erosion.
-Serious damage can be done to lawns, gardens and outdoor living spaces if runoff and erosion are not properly secured and protected, heavy rains can runoff them causing damage and erosion that will be costly and time-consuming to fix.
+In areas with loose soil that are prone to heavy rain, permeable paving can be used to retain soil and prevent erosion.
+If lawns, gardens and outdoor living spaces are not properly secured and protected, heavy rains can runoff them causing damage and erosion that will be costly and time-consuming to fix.

 - Reduces peak rates of discharge

 Permeable paving helps to re-establish a more natural hydrological balance between the built and natural environments that are prevalent in your home.
-This happens by trapping and releasing precipitation into the ground instead of allowing it to flow into storm drains and out to receiving waters as effluent.
-This same process also reduces the peak rates of water being discharged through the soil, this process also prevents large and fast pulses of precipitation through the stormwater system.
+This happens by trapping and releasing precipitation into the ground instead of allowing it to flow into drains and rivers.
+By reducing the peak rates of water being discharged through the soil, this process also prevents large and fast pulses of precipitation to flow into the stormwater system.

 - Lack of knowledge

-Unlike countries such as Germany, England and the United States, where permeable paving is often a prerequisite, Australia doesn’t “need” permeable paving.
-These countries push hard for permeable paving, making it a requirement in some places.
-In Australia, it’s down to personal choice and many architects and homeowners simply don’t know enough about the benefits of permeable paving.
+Unlike countries such as Germany, England and the United States, where permeable paving is often a prerequisite, Australia doesn’t have such strict guidelines.
+In Australia permeable paving is considered a personal choice.
+The issue is that many architects and homeowners simply don’t know enough about the benefits of permeable paving to choose it.

-The installation of permeable paving requires a large amount of sub-grade work which generally makes it a more expensive solution compared with traditional paving systems.
-Many people fear that permeable paving comes with higher maintenance costs too, but this is debatable.
-Oil, grease and fine organic and inorganic matter can build up within the gravel, filling the drainage openings, but regular sweeping will reduce this risk.
+The installation of permeable paving requires a large amount of sub-grade work to be completed.
+This generally makes it a more expensive solution compared to traditional paving systems.
+Many people also believe (and fear) that permeable paving has higher maintenance costs, but this is debatable.
+Their argument is that oil, grease and fine organic and inorganic matter can build up within the gravel gaps, making it costly to maintain.
+However, regular sweeping can reduce this risk.

-Permeable pavers aren’t as strong as traditional or asphalt pavers and if you put consistent pressure on them the pores of the paving can collapse.
-For this reason, permeable paving isn’t recommended for highways and high traffic roads or for driveways where heavy loading vehicles park.
-Driveways for standard vehicles are fine.
+Permeable pavers aren’t as strong or durable as traditional or asphalt pavers.
+As such, if you put consistent pressure on them, the pores of the paving can collapse and damage the paving.
+This is why permeable paving isn’t recommended for highways, high traffic roads or heavy vehicles that park on driveways.
+Permeable paving can uphold the weight of standard sized vehicles.

 There are also many types of permeable paving, all of which are used for different purposes: